yoshizzle/developers-1/_guides/python-guide.md

-A list of derived objects may also be accessed through their parent object as an attribute, named based on the extension to the parent object's URL (i.e. `/linodes/lnde_123/disks` means a linode object will have a disks attribute):
+A list of derived objects may also be accessed through their parent object as an attribute, named based on the extension to the parent object's URL (i.e. `/linodes/lnde_123/disks` means a Linode object will have a disks attribute):

 {% highlight python %}
 >>> linode = Linode(client, 'lnde_123')